thanhntmany/thanhntmany/README.md

 - ...

-I have leaded a small team, specializing in building business-ERP websites and optimizing systems, build solution for the specìic problems.
+I have leaded a small team, specializing in building business-ERP websites and optimizing systems, build solution for the specific problems.

 # Some public projects: